Attendance

 Holiday Requests

-Holidays booked during term time will be unauthorised unless there are extenuating circumstances, in which case we must know about this in advance, please use the below form to submit your holiday request or scan the QR code:
+Holidays booked during term time will be unauthorised unless there are extenuating circumstances, in which case we must know about this in advance, please use the below form to submit your holiday request:

 https://forms.office.com/e/KWTHjD9fVr